civiform/docs/docs/contributor-guide/developer-guide/development-standards.md

 For example, enable/disable logic in forms can be specified server-side with HTML [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use\_data\_attributes) then implemented with generic client-side JS that responds to DOM events relevant to the attribute-specified elements.
 [Here's a simple example](https://jsfiddle.net/c8g6y0ru/1/).

+## Server code organization

+In lieu of a microservice architecture, this project necessitates special care in ensuring [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns). **It is strongly recommended that all contributors read the [Play Java documentation](https://www.playframework.com/documentation/2.8.x/Home) prior to attempting major work on the CiviForm server.** While Play provides [some structure](https://www.playframework.com/documentation/2.8.x/Anatomy) for code organization, the CiviForm project has some additional conventions:

+Most business logic should be implemented in **service classses** (e.g. [ApplicantService](https://github.com/civiform/civiform/blob/main/server/app/services/applicant/ApplicantService.java)).
+Service classes should present public methods that are sematically meaningful with regard to CiviForm's domain logic, rather than technically meaningful with regard to their implementation details.
+Service classes should avoid directly performing database queries or handling HTTP concerns such as response codes and view rendering.

+**Play controllers** should be limited to brokering interaction between the server's business logic systems (i.e. service classes) and HTTP.
+Code in controllers should never directly implement business logic concerns and should instead delegate to classes specific to those purposes.
+One way to help think about this when writing controller code: if you're writing an HTTP handler that responds with HTML, factor out business logic classes so that implementing another handler that performs the same logic but responds with JSON benefits from high code re-use.

+**EBean models** should be limited to brokering interaction between the server's business logic and the database.
+Code in models should never directly implement business logic concerns.

+**Repositories**, such as [QuestionRepository](https://github.com/civiform/civiform/blob/main/server/app/repository/QuestionRepository.java), are the appropriate place for database queries and complex database interactions.
+This is in contrast to EBean models which are meant to provide a convenient wrapper over an instance of a database-backed resource.

 ## Scripts and development tasks

 Shell scripts should conform to the [Google Shell style guide](https://google.github.io/styleguide/shellguide.html).